Home / Blog / Nuxt Rendering Modes and Hybrid Rendering

 • a homepage that very rarely changes and so it’s statically generated like an SSG (though it is generated on first request like ISG but it has no timeout to regenerate).

-This is possible since Nuxt RC 12.
-You can configure it with the routeRules option in nuxt.config.ts.
+Nuxt's hybrid rendering capabilities are made possible by Nitro, a versatile server engine designed to handle both static and dynamic content efficiently.
+You can configure Hybrid Rendering in Nuxt with the routeRules option in nuxt.config.ts.
 Here is an example taken from the Nuxt 3 docs (modified to remove options not related to rendering mode).

 export default defineNuxtConfig({